 - Be enrolled in or accepted for enrollment as a full-time matriculated student in any major of study, except theology, at a baccalaureate degree granting institution, beginning the effective date of the scholarship.
 The Department of the Army has a requirement for highly technical and other specific disciplines.

-- Have a minimum GPA of 2.5 at the time of application and at contracting.
-An enrolled applicant must have at least a 3.0 ROTC cumulative GPA.
+- Have a minimum GPA of 2.0 at the time of application and at contracting.

 - Applicants must pass the minimum standard on the Army Physical Fitness Test or the Physical Aptitude Examination.